tastybug/ec2-workstation/README.md

 Prerequisites:
 * have docker installed (w/o having to run it as root)
 * the user running this needs `~/.aws/credentials` to be present
-* the user running this needs `~/.ssh/id_rsa.pub` to be present - it's the key that will be deployed as an authorized key
+* the user running this needs `~/.ssh/id_rsa.pub` to be present - it's the key that will be deployed as an authorized key; when in doubt, create a fresh key using `ssh-keygen`.
 * supports Darwin and Linux.

 ## Running it